 Do not submerge the probe to wash it.
 You can wipe the cord down with a paper towel but submerging it in water can and will cause the probe to fail.

 Don’t go over the temperature rating.
-This shouldn’t be a problem if your cooking low and slow as the thermometers in this guide are officially rated for over 700°F.
+This shouldn’t be a problem if you’re cooking low and slow as the thermometers in this guide are officially rated for over 700°F.

 Store the probes neatly and avoid crimping the wires.